Akaash Singh: Podcasts

-Singh co-hosts the Flagrant 2 podcast with fellow comedian Andrew Schulz, with support from AlexxMedia and Mark Gagnon.
+Singh co-hosts the Flagrant podcast with fellow comedian Andrew Schulz, with support from AlexxMedia and Mark Gagnon.
 Originally intended to be a sports podcast, as of 2022, it focuses on current events and pop culture.
 The podcast releases two episodes a week and an additional episode exclusively for Patreon subscribers.

+Personal life

+Akaash is a Hindu.
+He met his future wife, Jasleen Singh (née Kaur Chawla), a Punjabi Sikh, at the Hoboken comedy festival in New York on October 4, 2015, where he asked her out and they started dating soon.
+He proposed to her at the Empire State Building in Midtown South, Manhattan.
+They got married in July 2021 in New Jersey in a traditional Indian wedding, after dating for 6 years.
+They live together in New York City.